-The aim of our investigation is to examine if the agencies' requirements according to the supporting documents on how to perform an RIA are fulfilled.
+The aim of our investigation is to examine if the agencies requirements according to the supporting documents on how to perform an RIA are fulfilled.
 To do this we use the scorecard approach by Hahn and Dudley (2007).
-However, we made some changes so that the scorecard would reflect the content of the new guidelines from the Swedish Transport Agency.
+However, we made some changes so that the scorecard would reflect the content to the new guideline of the Swedish Transport Agency.
 The aim is to assess the content but not the overall quality of the RIAs.
-Our focus is on the inclusion of the new aspects related to CBA that were introduced with the new guidelines.
-The main advantage of using the scorecard method is that it requires no detailed knowledge of the assumptions and calculations underlying the particular analysis.
-Also, it does not require the researcher to judge whether or not the estimates are correct or not.
+Our focus is on the inclusion of the new aspects related to CBA that were introduced with the new guideline.
+The main advantage of using the scorecard method is that it requires no detailed knowledge of the assumptions and calculation underlying the particular analysis.
+Also, it does not require the researcher to judge whether or not the estimate are correct or not.
 The only thing that is measured is whether or not the required information is presented in the RIA.
 However, in order to get some qualitative information about the content of the RIAs, we also included commentary fields for the reviewer.

 As discussed by Hahn and Dudley (2007) a good quality RIA is defined in a specific way since it follows the basic requirements in the executive orders and guidelines.
 This implies that the scorecard is objective in that sense and that other researchers are able to replicate the results.
 A disadvantage, also discussed in their paper, is that an RIA could receive high scores and still be poorly done.
 This is the case if all estimates are wrong in the analysis, but this caveat is likely to be minor since many of the questions on the scorecard are quite basic.
 Hence, a RIA with a low score is unlikely to be of high quality.
-Another drawback discussed is that it does not measure the potentially significant impact that RIAs may have on the process of regulation such as transparency, encouraging debate or changing policy.
-Furthermore, a potential drawback not discussed in the Hahn and Dudley report is that the conclusion is based on subjective assessments of the RIAs implying that the result will depend on the reviewer.
-To mitigate this, for this study two meetings were held with the five persons involved in the review.
+Another drawback discussed is that it does not measure the potentially significant impacts that RIAs may have on the process of regulation such as transparency, encouraging debate or changing policy.
+Furthermore, a potential drawback not discussed in the Hahn and Dudley report is that the conclusion base on subjective assessments of the RIAs implying that the result will depend on the reviewer.
+To mitigate this, in this study we had two meetings with the five persons that were involved in the review.